 For a more competitive activity we have three orienteering courses mapped out, which vary in length and difficulty.

-As well as the world famous walk to Wineglass Bay, within the neighbouring Freycinet National Park, there are a range of local activities available including bushwalking, kayaking, sea cruises, scenic flights, wine tasting and oyster farm tours – for more information please follow the tab on the menu above or the following link: Local Area Activities
+As well as the world famous walk to Wineglass Bay, within the neighbouring Freycinet National Park, there is a range of local activities available including bushwalking, kayaking, sea cruises, scenic flights, wine tasting and oyster farm tours – for more information please follow the tab on the menu above or the following link: Local Area Activities

 The East Coast of Tasmania offers some beautiful, if a little chilly, swimming beaches, notable ones being Binalong Bay and Redbill Beach in Bicheno.
 Muirs Beach in Coles Bay and the Swan River Estuary at nearby Swanwick are popular with the locals, and if you’re doing the Wineglass Bay loop walk, then a dip at Hazards Beach can be very refreshing, and often calmer than Wineglass Bay itself.
 None of the local beaches have lifeguard facilities, so swimmers should exercise caution as there can be rips.